malach-it/developers.boruta/docs/code-grant.md

 * **Understanding Authorization Code and Local State**: The authorization code is needed to obtain an access token in the next phase.
 The local state should match the initial request to verify the request's origin.

-**Result**
+**Step result**

 The user-agent is redirected with a 302 status to the client application, appending the authorization code and state to the redirect URI.
 The process is as follows:

 * The user-agent, typically a web browser, receives the redirect and provides the authorization code to the client application.